julianpoy/RecipeClipper/README.md

 # :fork_and_knife: RecipeSage Recipe Clipper
-A utility for grabbing recipes from (almost) any website using some CSS selectors, and used to power [RecipeSage](https://recipesage.com) (https://recipesage.com).
+A utility for grabbing recipes from (almost) any website using some CSS selectors plus machine learning, and is used to power [RecipeSage](https://recipesage.com) (https://recipesage.com).

 The Recipe Clipper is quite useful within a headless Chromium instance (ex.
 [Puppeteer](https://github.com/puppeteer/puppeteer)), for grabbing/scraping recipes from the web.

 ## :rice: How it Works

+The Recipe Clipper has two methods of grabbing content from sites.

-The Recipe Clipper works by looking for common CSS selectors present on cooking sites, and grabbing the text within.
+First, it works by looking for common CSS selectors present on cooking sites, and grabbing the text within.
 There's some smarts around picking matches, such as what CSS selectors are preferred.

+Second, it uses machine learning to look at the content of the page and grab sections that it thinks are ingredients or instructions.
+This is currently new, and is used as a fallback method if it can't find content via CSS selectors.

-This approach is different than many importers that rely on specific site format to grab recipe details.
+These approaches are very different than many importers that rely on specific site format to grab recipe details.
 I chose this approach due to it's flexibility and ability to support a large number of sites without a tremendous amount of tweaking.

 ## :hamburger: Site Support